andre1828/squad-management-tool/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Deployment
 Documentation on deployment is available here [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment).
-This links to a specific section detailing the deployment of applications that use client side routing, which is the case
+This links to a specific section detailing the deployment of applications that use client side routing, which is the case with this one.